 - In a large bowl, combine 1 cup broth, barbecue sauce, molasses, chili pepper and cinnamon; pour over chicken.
 Bring to a boil.
-Reduce heat; cover and simmer for 20-25 minutes or until a meat thermometer reads 170°.
-Shred meat with two forks and return to the skillet.
+Reduce heat; cover and simmer for 20-25 minutes or until a thermometer reads 165°.
+Shred meat with 2 forks and return to the skillet.

 - Meanwhile, in a large saucepan, bring water and remaining broth to a boil.
 Slowly stir in grits and pumpkin.
 Reduce heat; cook and stir for 5-7 minutes or until thickened.
 Stir in cheese until melted.

-- Divide grits among six serving bowls; top each with 1/2 cup chicken mixture.
+- Divide grits among 6 serving bowls; top each with 1/2 cup chicken mixture.
 Serve with tomato, sour cream, green onions and cilantro.
-Yield: 6 servings.

 Nutrition Facts1 each: 345 calories, 9g fat (4g saturated fat), 62mg cholesterol, 718mg sodium, 42g carbohydrate (17g sugars, 4g fiber), 25g protein.
 Diabetic Exchanges: 3 lean meat, 2-1/2 starch, 1 fat.